 Speaking at a presser, then TCRA director James Kilaba said the station allegedly committed the violation on August 1 and August 4, 2020, on two of their programs, namely ‘Switch’ and ‘Mashamsham’.

-“The station is required to stop regular programming and air an apology for the remaining hours of Friday, before starting serving the ban on September 12,” Mr Kilaba said.
+“The station is required to stop regular programming and air an apology for the remaining hours of Friday, before starting serving the ban on September 12,” Mr. Kilaba said.

-Wasafi FM apologized for the offence.
+Wasafi FM apologized for the offense.

-“In line with the TCRA directive, the management of Wasafi FM would like to apologise to TCRA and Tanzanians for using inappropriate language in our shows ‘Switch’ and ‘Mashamsham’ in violation of the communications act.
+“In line with the TCRA directive, the management of Wasafi FM would like to apologize to TCRA and Tanzanians for using inappropriate language in our shows ‘Switch’ and ‘Mashamsham’ in violation of the communications act.
 We humbly accept the penalty from TCRA and sincerely apologize.
 We will also be going off-air until September 18,” Wasafi FM said In a statement released hours after the ban.

 In a similar case, Clouds FM, a sister station to the two suffered a similar fate after the TCRA suspended them for seven days for violating election coverage regulations.
 TCRA said that the two sister stations were suspended for announcing the outcome of party nominations without approval from the National Electoral Commission (NEC) in breach of the Political Party Elections Broadcast Act of 2015.